Skip to Main Content

 Where the Catskills' New Hospitality Era Takes Shape

-The Hudson Valley and Catskills region has undergone a sustained transformation over the past decade, shifting from a scattered collection of roadside motels and antique-filled B&Bs; into one of the Northeast's most considered short-escape destinations.
+The Hudson Valley and Catskills region has undergone a sustained transformation over the past decade, shifting from a scattered collection of roadside motels and antique-filled B&Bs into one of the Northeast's most considered short-escape destinations.
 That shift hasn't been uniform.
 Some properties have leaned into rustic-maximalist aesthetics aimed at urban weekenders; others have pursued a quieter, more architecturally grounded approach.
-The Roundhouse, located at 2 East Main Street in the heart of the Catskills and Hudson Valley corridor, belongs to the latter category, and its 2025 MICHELIN Selected designation confirms its place within the region's recognized accommodation tier.
+The Roundhouse, located at 2 E Main St in Beacon, New York, is a 3-star hotel with 51 rooms and a 2025 MICHELIN Selected designation.

 The Scene at East Main Street

 Small-town Main Street addresses in the Catskills carry a specific kind of cultural weight.
 These aren't generic high-street locations; they sit inside communities that have been shaped by waves of artists, writers, farmers, and, more recently, design-conscious transplants from New York City.
 A property at this address inherits that layering.
-The physical approach to The Roundhouse, on East Main Street, places guests immediately inside the texture of the town rather than at a remove from it, which is a deliberate positioning choice that separates this category of property from the resort-compound model that defines places like Amangiri in Canyon Point or Meadowood Napa Valley.
+The physical approach to The Roundhouse, on East Main Street, places guests inside the texture of the town rather than at a remove from it.

 The broader trend in the Catskills has been a move toward properties that acknowledge the landscape without being consumed by it.
 Where earlier generations of Hudson Valley hospitality leaned heavily on pastoral escapism, the current cohort integrates more deliberately with the communities they occupy.
 The Roundhouse's Main Street placement reflects that orientation, situating guests within walking distance of the kind of independently owned restaurants, studios, and shops that make small Hudson Valley towns worth visiting in the first place.